calcanthum/alembiq/db_schema.md

 - `smiles`: The Simplified Molecular Input Line Entry System (SMILES) notation for the molecule.
 - `inchi`: The International Chemical Identifier (InChI) for the molecule.
 - `iupac`: The International Union of Pure and Applied Chemistry (IUPAC) name of the molecule.
+- `smarts`: SMILES arbitrary target specification (SMARTS) string of the molecule
 ---
 ## `molecule_properties`
 - `id`: An identifier for each molecule property entry.